-In all cases additional service charges (e.g. airport transfers, courier fees, enrollment fees, medical insurance, accommodation placement fee, program supplement fee, etc.) are non-refundable and written notification of termination must be given to the school School Principal / Director.
+In all cases additional service charges (e.g. airport transfers, courier fees, enrollment fees, medical insurance, accommodation placement fee, program supplement fee, etc.) are non-refundable and written notification of termination must be given to the school School Principal / Director (written notice not required in the USA).
 Students who terminate their program may not be eligible to receive a Kaplan certificate and will not be allowed to stay in Kaplan accommodation.

 UK, Ireland, and Australia: No refunds will be made for tuition.
 Tuition fees are non-transferable to other students.